 Film Studies

-Film Studies affords students the opportunity for in-depth exploration of one of the world’s most vibrant and influential cultural practices as both an analyst and a practitioner.
+Film Studies affords students in-depth exploration of one of the world’s most vibrant and influential cultural practices as both an analyst and a practitioner.
 Students develop the ability to think critically, analyze both visual and written texts, communicate persuasively, and produce their own digital media projects.
 Major & MinorCourses

 Fall 2024 Course Offerings